 Paper products are one of the number one “wasted money” items we purchase. **Fear not, I do not suggest you rethink toilet paper – though some do.** Think about how much a roll of paper towels costs.
 It may not seem like much, but now think about how many you use in the course of the day.
 Do you try to save a few buck by buying the cheap or store brand paper towels?
 Do you use quite a bit more because they don’t clean up as well?

 For just a couple bucks you can make 30 unpaper towels.
 And the best part?
 It requires no fancy sewing machine and it takes almost no time at all.
 I just did another set of 30 in the time it took my toddler to watch “the pony movie” (Spirit).
+If you survived my less-than-technical harvest apron pattern, you should be able to handle this.

 How to Make Unpaper Towels

 You want to purchase some flour sack towels.
 I found some at Walmart.
-They come in five packs and each towel measures approximately 28″ x 29″ which is completely overkill for a paper towel replacement.
+They come in five packs and each towel measures approximately 28″ x 29″ which is complete overkill for a paper towel replacement.
 We are going to turn each towel into six towels, giving us 30 towels.

 The key to sewing unpaper towels is to realize that your sewing job can be terrible and no one will ever know.
 Do not allow yourself to waste more than 5 minutes per towel.
 Once washed, the stitches and corners are not going to be seen.
 Put the pedal to the metal and run that sewing machine at full speed.